balladeer/effective-enigma/burrow/content/02_development.md

 The humidity opened my scales, relieving the itch of my molt; the tingles and prickles that the Shipyard's dry, processed air caused eased.

-Dim paths, marked by glowing paint filled with microbe nutrients, guided those who knew through the haphazard streets.
+Dim paths, marked by glowing paint filled with microbes, guided those who knew through the haphazard streets.
 Board underfoot, I pushed off, hovering along into the mist.

 Colors turned to streaks as I followed well-known signs.